GovTechSG/CFT-Docs/general/pricing.md

 # Cloud File Transfer (CFT) Pricing

 !> CFT will implement billing through [TechBiz](https://www.developer.tech.gov.sg/products/categories/platform/techbiz/overview.html) starting **1 July 2025**.
+To continue using the service, all users—new and existing—must subscribe to CFT via TechBiz.
+Once subscribed through TechBiz, billing for CFT will be managed directly by TechBiz.

-This page outlines the [CFT cost calculation](#cft-cost) using [proposed and indicative pricing rates](#understanding-proposed-and-indicative-pricing-rates) to help you plan and budget accordingly.
-Additional details about TechBiz onboarding will be shared soon.
+This page outlines the proposed and indicative CFT pricing rates to help you plan and budget accordingly.

 ?> Please be informed that while our pricing methodology and structure have been substantially finalised, the figures presented are currently undergoing review and may be subject to modification.
 We value your patience and understanding during this process.